 What are the most important things you should really know before taking a baby or young child to Dubai?

-Our Editor Keri has been a UAE resident for over nine years and shares her on-the-ground insights into how best to prepare for your first trip to Dubai and the UAE if you are travelling with young children.
+Our Editor, Keri, has been a UAE resident for over a decade, raising her 3 kids and shares her on-the-ground insights into how best to prepare for your first trip to Dubai and the UAE if you are travelling with young children.

 Where exactly is Dubai?
 Don’t worry if you still can’t place it properly on a map or have no idea whether it’s a country of a city!
 We have a detailed guide to exactly WHAT IS DUBAI you should read here before you dig any further into your travel plans.